cornerstonejs/cornerstone3D/common/reviews/api/nifti-volume-loader.api.md

     // the beginning, and fractional values between 0 and 1 are relative to frame count
     // (undocumented)
     id: string;
     // Set of positions - negative values are relative to the end, positive to
     // the beginning, and fractional values between 0 and 1 are relative to frame count
     // (undocumented)
+    nearbyFrames?: NearbyFrames[];
+    // Set of positions - negative values are relative to the end, positive to
+    // the beginning, and fractional values between 0 and 1 are relative to frame count
+    // (undocumented)